Buy-and-Hold vs Value-Add Strategies for San Diego Investors 2026: Which Maximizes Portfolio Growth in a Normalizing Market with Lower Rates

 Yes.
 Both areas share San Diego’s constrained supply and strong renter base.
 Chula Vista offers slightly better entry pricing, which can lift value-add returns.
 La Mesa’s transit access and village core favor buy-and-hold stability.
 Underwrite each submarket’s rent ceiling carefully.

-Where do ADUs fit into the plan?
+Where do ADUs fit into a San Diego investment strategy?

 ADUs can be a targeted value-add on small multifamily or SFR-plus lots.
 With local fee incentives through 2026 and supportive overlays near transit, you can add rentable area and lift yield.
 Model permitting times, utility upgrades, and separate meter economics before committing.